cashbee-team/treezor_client/docs/MandateApi.md

 id = 56 # Integer | Mandate's internal id.

-origin = "origin_example" # String | The origin of the request for revocation
+origin = 'origin_example' # String | The origin of the request for revocation

 begin